US electronics firm struck deal to transport and hire Uyghur workers

 In at least one instance, Xinjiang authorities paid for a charter flight that delivered the Uyghur workers under police escort from Xinjiang's Hotan city - where the workers are from - to the UEI plant, according to officials in Qinzhou and Hotan interviewed by Reuters.
 The transfer is also described in a notice posted on an official Qinzhou police social media account in February 2020 at the time of the transfer.

-Sony Group Corp, Samsung Electronics Co Ltd, LG Corp and Microsoft Corp each say in social responsibility reports they prohibit the use of forced labour in their supply chains and are taking steps to prevent it.
+Sony Group Corp , Samsung Electronics Co Ltd, LG Corp and Microsoft Corp each say in social responsibility reports they prohibit the use of forced labor in their supply chains and are taking steps to prevent it.

 A Microsoft spokesperson said the company takes action against any supplier that violates its code of conduct, up to termination of its business relationship, but that UEI was no longer an active supplier.
 "We have not used hardware from the supplier since 2016 and have had no association with the factory in question," the spokesperson said.

-A Samsung spokesman said the company prohibits its suppliers from using all forms of forced labour and requires that all employment be freely chosen.
+A Samsung spokesman said the company prohibits its suppliers from using all forms of forced labor and requires that all employment be freely chosen.
 He declined to comment on UEI.

 LG did not reply to requests for comment.